imcitius/checker/README.md

 Checking algorithm: a record with random `id` and `test_value` is inserted into the table on the leading server.
 Values are selected in the range 1-5 for `id` and 1-9999 for `test_value`.
-If the insert was successful, then values read from all the servers in the `serverlist` field with the corresponding `id`.
+If the insert was successful, then Checker tries to read values with corresponding `id` from all the servers in the `serverlist` field.
-If replication works, then the result on each server must match `test_value`.
+If the result on each server matches `test_value`, replication on a specific server considered working.

-Configuring is similar to query validation, but with tablename and serverlist parameters instead of the query/response parameters.
+Configuring is similar to query validation, but with `tablename` and `serverlist` parameters instead of the query/response parameters.
-The tablename contains the name of the table to insert the test record ("repl_test" by default).
-The serverlist block contains a list of servers to check.
+`tablename` contains the name of the table to insert the test record ("repl_test" by default).
+The `serverlist` block contains a list of servers to check.
-It is best to include all servers in the cluster (including the master) in the list for better control.
+It is better to include all servers in the cluster (including the leading one) to the list for better result.

 ```
 *type: check type - mysql_replication, pgsql_replication